acceleratescience/diffusion-models/docs/index.md

 - CLIP

 Included in this is some example code that aims to build each of these components from scratch in a manner that will run on a local machine (such as a laptop or Macbook).

+## The DDPM algorithm
+We take a deep dive into the Denoising Diffusion Probabilistic Model algorithm and implement it ourselves using the components that we have already built.
+We also introduce the Hugging Face Diffusers library to make our lives easier.

+## Applications of diffusion models
+How people are using diffusion models in scientific research, and how are they being improved.

+## Ethics
+We look at three different ethics case studies and give you the opportunity to present your thoughts and opinions on generative AI in society and research.